"It's not an easy decision, Commander, but it's one you'll have to make."

-Serving as the middleman between the Commander and the rest of XCOM, Bradford communicates your orders to everyone else and performs all the administrative work, leaving you free to focus on defending Earth.
+Serving as the middleman between the Commander and the rest of XCOM, Bradford communicates your orders to everyone else and performs the administrative work, leaving you free to focus on defending Earth.
 In addition, he coordinates XCOM field operations, monitors the strategic situation and gathers intel on possible alien activity from XCOM's Mission Control center.

 XCOM's Chief Scientist, Dr. Vahlen and her team of scientists are responsible for all research and development carried out under XCOM's auspices.
 She also oversees the "interrogation" of captured aliens.

-For Science!: A downplayed example.
-She's always eager and interested in what she's researching, no matter how questionable, and will be irate if soldiers use explosives (which destroys valuable research material).
+For Science!: Downplayed.
+She's always eager and interested in what she's researching, no matter how morally questionable, and will be annoyed if soldiers use explosives (which destroys valuable research material).
 She's also the inventor of the alien "interrogation" device and personally oversees each interrogation.
-That being said, the game still portrays Dr. Vahlen in a good light: She'll thank soldiers for the risks they take in recovering live specimens, will acknowledge that the survival of the soldiers can come first and is disgusted by the aliens' callousness and their misuse of their advanced technology, which could have been used to do so much good.
+That said, she'll also thank soldiers for the risks they take in recovering live specimens, acknowledge that their survival can come before retrieving research materials and is disgusted by the aliens' callousness and their misuse of their advanced technology, which could have been used to do so much good.